 His model hadn’t vanished entirely, only moved again, and was now standing at the base of his tree, its head tilted upwards so that its sightless, painted eyes looked right at him.
 How the hell did it get there?
 You’re messing with me.
 Someone is messing with my head.
 Stop it now, please stop it . . .

 As he stared down at his own bait staring up at him, he felt something brush the side of his neck.
-He turned, expecting, hoping for a leaf or twig.
+He turned, expecting a leaf or twig.
 But instead, he was met by renewed horror.
 He found himself looking straight into that face, the familiar blank face that plagued his nightmares.
 Daniel screamed, panicked, and slipped off the branch.
 The thought that ran through his mind in the brief moment of falling: I should have taken a photo.

 Consciousness returned, slow and dim.
 Daniel stirred groggily, vaguely aware of a loud, repetitive noise somewhere close by.
 He tried to lift his head, only to have something wet and furry stuck in his ear.
 “Ruff ruff, rrrruff,” said the wet furry thing.